hdoordt/powertest/fw-example/README.md

 # Powertest example firmware
 Contains an example test that can be run on an nRF52840DK

+## Example

+The interesting stuff happens in [src/power.rs](https://github.com/hdoordt/powertest/blob/main/fw-example/tests/power.rs).
+You can use this example to set up your own tests.

 ## Pin connections

 If you just want to try out the tool: